Circuit Technology Center 22 Parkridge Road

 There is no board available to complete a proper profile, so you must work your magic with an existing profile.
 On top of that, you decide to be extra careful and place five digital thermocouples under and around the component (getting a few into bottom vias that connect directly to topside BGA pads) so you can properly track the critical temperatures during the process.

-Additionally, you place high-temperature spacers under the four corners of the component to prevent shorting due to uneven column collapse or "potato-chipping" at the corners.
-(See Figure 2).
+Additionally, you place high-temperature spacers at the four corners of the component to prevent shorting caused by uneven column collapse or "potato-chipping" at the corners.

 Congrats.